pbastide/integrated_phylogenetic_models/phyrex_beast_comparison/README.md

-# Phyrex vs BEAST on a fixed tree
+# Phyrex vs BEAST implementations

 The files in this repository compare the results of phyrex and beast on a fixed tree, with data from [Pybus et al. 2012](www.doi.org/10.1073/pnas.1206598109).